 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
 Based on onsite reviews and the ground water under the direct influence data the well integrity was rated generally satisfactory or good, with no visible problems existing during the visit.
-The State has determined that Well #3 is GWUDI or Ground Water Under the Direct Influence of surface water.
-Wells 1, 4 and Ambrose are still being tested.
-The apparent cause, considering the well is constructed to a great distance in a short amount of time carrying contaminants with it.
-Generally, a standards, is the karst geology of the area.
-Surface waters can enter and flow through this setting conjunctive delineation is performed for GWUDI systems to account for the area of surface influence.
+The State has determined that both wells are GWUDI or Ground Water Under the Direct Influence of surface water.
+All four (4) springs have been determined to be NOT GWUDI.
+Surface waters can enter and flow through this setting a great distance in a short amount of time carrying contaminants with it.
+Generally, a conjunctive delineation is performed for GWUDI systems to account for the area of surface influence.
 In a complex karst setting, it is almost impossible to determine which streams are contributing surface water directly.
 Often, the closest stream is not involved and streams further away are involved.
 Dye trace studies could possibly identify the area of contribution.